By: Jason R. Margulies

 3. Contact an experienced lawyer

 When facing a legal burden related to rape and sexual assault, it is important to have a skilled sexual assault lawyer on your side.
 Many individuals do not realize that the perpetrators of sex related crimes can be held responsible for their actions.
-That is why we are here, to help provide closure for victims and hopefully prevent more of the same incidents from happening in the future.
+Our hotel sexual assault lawyers are here to help provide closure for victims and hold negligent parties accountable to prevent similar incidents from happening in the future.

 The Types of Civil Damages Awarded in Sex Crime Lawsuits

-When pursuing a civil claim against a perpetrator or other at-fault party such as hotel owners, victims can seek a wide range of damages that hotel sexual assault attorneys can identify, calculate, and then argue for on your behalf.
+When pursuing a civil claim against a perpetrator or other at-fault party, such as hotel owners, victims can seek a wide range of damages that hotel sexual assault attorneys can identify, calculate, and then argue for on their behalf.

 Building a Strong Case: Strategies, Evidence, and Legal Tactics

-In cases of hotel sexual assault, the hotel failed you as a guest: You have a right to hold the liable parties responsible for your suffering, and building a strong case is critical if you or a loved one is the victim of sexual misconduct.
-Your hotel sexual assault lawyer will handle this process for you, and will use a range of approaches.
+In cases of hotel sexual assault, the hotel failed you as a guest: You have a right to hold the liable parties responsible for your suffering, and building a strong case is critical if you have been the victim of sexual assault.
+Your hotel sexual assault lawyer will handle this process for you and will use a range of approaches.
 The following section will review just a few of these key strategies and tactics designed to recover the maximum compensation for you.

 Conducting Thorough Investigations

 Your attorney knows that a thorough investigation is the foundation of any strong case.
-They will interview potential witnesses, including hotel staff members, guests, and eyewitnesses, and will examine hotel records including surveillance footage, employee training manuals, and incident reports stemming from your case.
+They will interview potential witnesses, including hotel staff, guests, and eyewitnesses, and examine hotel records, including surveillance footage, employee training manuals, and incident reports related to your case.

 Settlements and Compensation: Negotiating a Fair Resolution